A complexity theory for non-local quantum computation: Some classes and their properties

 \subsection{Coherently controlled operations}

-Next we define our coherently controlled NLQCs, beginning with implementing a coherent phase. \begin{definition} A \textbf{coherent phase} task is defined by a Boolean function, $f: \{0,1\}^{2n} \rightarrow \{0,1\}^n$.
+Next we define our coherently controlled NLQCs, beginning with implementing a coherent phase.
+This NLQC has been studied previously in \cite{junge2022geometry}.

+\begin{definition} A \textbf{coherent phase} task is defined by a Boolean function, $f: \{0,1\}^{2n} \rightarrow \{0,1\}$.
 System $A$ consisting of $n$ qubits is given to Alice, and system $B$ consisting of $n$ qubits is given to Bob.
 Alice and Bob's goal is to implement the unitary

-in the form of an NLQC, with $A$ starting and ending on Alice's side and $B$ starting and ending on Bob's side.
+in the form of a NLQC, with $A$ starting and ending on Alice's side and $B$ starting and ending on Bob's side.
 We say they have implemented the coherent phase operation with correctness $\epsilon$ if their implementation is $\epsilon$-close to $Cf$-\textnormal{PHASE} in diamond norm distance. \end{definition} We will be most interested in the case where the phase is $-1$, but one could define a similar task with other choices of phase.
 One motivation for considering this NLQC in particular is that these are the NLQCs discussed in \cite{junge2022geometry}, for which strong lower bounds can be proven under the assumption of some mathematical conjectures.
 Any NLQC classes which imply $Cf$-PHASE also inherit these conditional bounds.

 In relating the coherent phase to other NLQC task, it will be helpful to establish some key properties of coherent phase.
-We give two observations, both proven in \cref{sec:phaseproperties}.
+We give two observations, both proven in \Cref{sec:phaseproperties}.